-The People, Finance and Performance Committee is asked to approve the WDES Annual Report 2020 before submission to the Trust Board on 1st October to be ratified.
-The report will then be published on the Trust's website by the reporting deadline of 31st October 2020.
+The People Committee is asked to approve the WDES Annual Report 2021 before submission to the Trust Board on 7th October to be ratified.
+The report will then be published on the Trust's website.

 Appendix 1 WDES metrics report